 Does Your Insurance Cover Rehab?
 Find Out in 5 Minutes

-We accept 15+ major insurance providers and have helped thousands verify their benefits.
-Most plans cover 60–90% of treatment costs — your out-of-pocket could be as low as $0.
+15+ major insurers accepted.
+Most plans cover 60–90% of treatment — your out-of-pocket can be as low as $0.

 Yes.
 Under the Mental Health Parity Act and the Affordable Care Act, most health insurance plans are legally required to cover substance use disorder treatment — including detox, inpatient rehab, outpatient therapy, and medication-assisted treatment (MAT).
-Average out-of-pocket costs range from $0 to $5,000 depending on your plan and deductible.
+Average out-of-pocket costs range from $0 to $5,000 depending on your plan and deductible — see how much rehab costs in 2026 for the full breakdown by treatment type and state.
 Call (833) 546-3513 for a free benefits check.

-That is where RehabHive helps.
+RehabHive streamlines this process.
 We work directly with 15 major insurance providers — including Aetna, BlueCross BlueShield, Cigna, UnitedHealthcare, and Humana — to verify your benefits quickly and accurately.
 Our team handles the calls, the paperwork, and the fine print so you can focus on getting help.

 This page covers everything you need to know: which providers we accept, what treatment levels insurance typically pays for, how the verification process works, and what to do if you have no insurance at all.
 Use the comparison table below to see coverage at a glance, or jump straight to our FAQ section for quick answers.